Ethylene Furnaces

 The Solution

-Cetek’s High Emissivity Ceramic Coating system increases the radiant heat transfer inside Ethylene Furnaces, delivering optimum performance and reducing CO2 and NOx emissions.
+Cetek’s Encapsulating Ceramic Coating system stops fiber dusting Ethylene Furnaces, delivering optimum performance and reducing CO2 and NOx emissions.

 The Benefits